Negative Feedback in Op amp and Closed Loop Gain of Op amp

 So, the closed loop gain of the above op amp circuit is 8.

-So, it is cleared that by choosing suitable resistor for feedback in an op amp circuit, we can impose its desired gain.
+So, it is clear that by choosing a suitable resistor for feedback in an op amp circuit, we can set the desired gain.

 Want To Learn Faster? 🎓